 PepsiCo’s first premium water to make appearance

 NEW YORK (AP) — If you’re willing to pay a little extra for trendy bottled water, there’s Evian, Smartwater and Fiji.
-Now, PepsiCo wants to throw “Qua” into the mix.
+Now, PepsiCo wants to throw “Qua” to the mix.

 The world’s No. 2 beverage company plans to gauge response to its first premium bottled water brand at the Golden Globes this weekend.
 The bottles will be passed out on the red carpet and placed on tables at the show, a way for the company to introduce it to the Hollywood types who appeal to its target audience.